 As you can see, I'm not exactly a minimalist.
 Since I'm used to working on large-scale paintings, up to 5 feet by 8 feet, I tend to crowd the page.
 But I do have fun.
 What is your doodling style?

+ow I wish my craft supplies were organized in a truly inspirational fashion!
+Instead I have piles accumulated with each passing project, never enough time to put them away, and soon barely enough room left to work.
+My friend Amy and I are each working to outfit a small craft suitcase in which to take our supplies to Mary's birthday party workshop in less than two weeks.
+Amy says this is a project to organize her, but I know it is an attempt to organize me.
 So far I've snagged the last two large red cardboard suitcases at my local Paper Source stores.
 The closer store in Reston had only one red suitcase in poor display condition, but it does have those cheery polka dots inside. :) Was it worth the half hour drive to find it?
 The further store, on M Street in Georgetown, involved a bear of a drive, literally -- I growled all the way through miserable traffic.
 If I hadn't had other business nearby, I would have needed major payment to tackle that maze.
 The traffic closes in on you like the hedges in that Harry Potter movie.
 Anyway, they had one red suitcase in better condition, but it has stripes inside instead of polka dots.
 Of course, the real issue is whether I can find work space enough to tailor the suitcase to my needs.
 Given any success, I might even be inspired to finish before the last minute.
 We'll see.

 his past weekend I thoroughly enjoyed a couple classes with Misty Mawn at the Hampton Art & Soul event.
 We covered a wide gamut of drawing and painting approaches on paper, including transfer techniques and stencils, all guided by Misty's sure hand.
 Since I tend to prefer building up the paint, layering each technique on top of another, I was less prolific than many in the class who produced lots of background papers.
 But here are some painted pages (11"x 15" cold-press 140-lb watercolor tablet) and a couple drawings photographed in class in various unfinished states.
 If ever you have an opportunity to take a class with Misty, don't hesitate.